TilburgNetworkGroup/remx/README.md

 In this case, there are multiple independent networks that need to be analized using a multilevel model.

+The **remx** function is the main function of the package.
+It fits all multilevel models available.

 ### Tie-oriented Model

 ```r{}